wangywUST/wangywust.github.io/Course/lecture_8.md

-# Recent Advances in Large Language Models: Reasoning, Agents, and Vision-Language Models
+# Lecture 7: Recent Advances in Large Language Models: Reasoning, Agents, and Vision-Language Models

 ## Introduction
 Large Language Models (LLMs) have rapidly progressed from mere text predictors to versatile AI systems capable of complex reasoning, tool use, and multi-modal understanding.
 This presentation explores three major recent directions in LLM development: